 3 minute read

-With the average health insurance increase around 4-6%, schools, counties, and other governmental employers are continually looking for ways to contain their costs.
+With rising health insurance increases, schools, counties, and other governmental employers are continually looking for ways to contain their costs.
 Traditionally, public sector employers took a tactical approach: reviewing and planning each renewal annually.
 This method is no longer feasible.
 Proactive planning out 3-5 years is quickly becoming the norm.

 This gives everyone time to get used to a new way of thinking about healthcare, allows the culture to change organically, and helps everyone gain a new perspective on lowering costs.
 This will also give bargaining units time to negotiate and compromise.